Criminal Law

 2. Narcotics Offences

 Turkish law takes a very strict approach to narcotics-related offences.
 Even recreational use can be subject to investigation.
-Treatment referral of foreign suspect is possible under specific conditions.
+Treatment referral of the foreign suspect is possible under specific conditions.

 3. Damage to Property